ChemistKieran/mol2chemfigPy3/index.md

 This is NOT an official version of mol2chemfig for python 3.

-There are always too few free tools for chemistry, while mol2chemfig is a good one of them.
-But it was written in python2.
-Nowadays, who are still using py2?
-LOL

-Simply applying 2to3 to it doesn't work, alas.

 mol2chemfigPy3 is a simple translation from py2 to py3 based on old mol2chemfig version 1.5 (python codes are the same as 1.4🤔[mol2chemfig (uwaterloo.ca)](http://chimpsky.uwaterloo.ca/mol2chemfig/download)).
 ## Install